Start here

 You do not need PCM, calculus, or a CS degree.

 The curriculum starts at "what is code" in lesson 01.
 No mathematical prerequisites.
 No physics, chemistry, or biology assumed.
-Commerce, arts, humanities students complete this every year.
+Commerce, arts, and humanities students can inspect the public syllabus before deciding whether the engineering path fits them.

 "I have never coded before"